 Public law permeates much of Adam’s work, as he has extensive experience of conducting judicial reviews.
 In doing so he has successfully challenged national policies affecting thousands of people, funding cuts by local authorities, public service restructuring decisions and a wide range of local and central government decisions.
 He often works closely with NGOs and campaign groups, where the case is part of a broader campaign.

 Adam is particularly adept at using human rights arguments to help individuals hold the state to account.
-He has acted in a number of national security related cases, and for victims of torture abroad, including taking action against the UK government for complicity in torture overseas.
+He has acted in a number of national security related cases, and for survivors of torture abroad, including taking action against the UK government for complicity in torture overseas.
+He also has extensive experience of working with survivors of trafficking and immigration detention, including damages claims in the County Court and Higher Courts.
+He has worked extensively with NGOs in this area, providing training for support workers and speaking at various events.

 R (MP) v Secretary of State for Health & Social Care (Court of Appeal) – challenge to NHS Charging Regulations